-Eardisley CE Primary School has regard to Information Sharing and follow the Herefordshire council guidance and procedures.
-Personal information about children and families held by agencies should not normally be disclosed without the consent of the subject.
+All at Eardisley CE Primary School have regard to Information Sharing and follow the Herefordshire council guidance and procedures.
+Personal information about children and families held by agencies will not normally be disclosed without the consent of the subject.
 The law permits, however, the disclosure of confidential information necessary to safeguard the child or act in their best interests.
-The academy/nursery is aware that among other obligations, the Data Protection Act 2018, and the UK General Data Protection Regulation (UK GDPR) place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure.
+Governors and school staff are aware that among other obligations, the Data Protection Act 2018, and the UK General Data Protection Regulation (UK GDPR) place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure.